nagbhushan-1997/ATS_Using_Gemini_Pro/README.md

 This project wouldn't have been possible without the insightful videos from Krish Naik on YouTube.
 A big shoutout to him for his valuable content! 🙏😊

-## Steps to run this projects are as follows:
+## Steps to run this project are as follows:

 - **Step 1:** Open any editor, In my case I have used VS Code as an editor.
 - **Step 2:** Create a virtual environment if  you wanted to deploy your application in any of the website.
 In My case I have opened a terminal in the VS Code and opened a command prompt then I have given a command **conda create -p venv python==3.10 -y** using this command conda creates a new environment and you need to install the conda environments, For better ease I have installed anaconda in my PC.